 In Kyrgyzstan, mainly women with middle and higher income levels, living in big cities have access to contraceptive methods, while women from rural areas with low income cannot afford them.65 Despite promoting family planning programmes in the 1990s, the majority of women in Kyrgyzstan still do not have access to birth control pills.66 Upon introduction of UNFPA's interim programme on provision of free contraceptives for low-income families in the Kyrgyz Republic, many women got access to new methods of contraception.
 After the completion of this programme in 2017, the Kyrgyz Government replaced UNFPA programme with introduction of 50 percent discount for contraceptive pills.67 However, this discount covered only those covered by insurance, unavailable for rural women.
-This way or another, the number of people using new methods of contraception is growing every year.
-However, in the period from 1990 to 2019, contraceptive use in the country has been declining from 37.9 to 29.8 percent.68 NSC KR also indicates the decrease in contraceptives use in the country from 2016.69
+This way or another, the number of people using new methods of contraceptive use in the country has been declining from 37.9 to 29.8 percent.68 NSC KR also indicates the decrease in contraceptives use in the country from 2016.69